alexbospnw/giant-bomb-wiki/README.md

 ## Running the wiki for the first time

 - Have docker desktop installed and running
+- NOTE: If you are updating a previous install for the first time since getting the .env file, you will need to remove your volumes so everything is built using the new credentials.
 - Run `docker compose up -d` in the root of this repo.
 - It will take a few minutes to fully install and start the repo.
 You can watch the wiki container log once the containers have started to watch progress, or just wait a few minutes.
 - You should now be able to access the wiki at http://localhost:8080/.